ldabiralai/simulado/README.md

   conditionalBody: {
     data: 'YouNeedThisData'
-  } // Optional - The mock will only response if the conditional body is sent in the request.
+  }, // Optional - The mock will only response if the conditional body is sent in the request.

-}
+  delay: 5000 // the time (in milliseconds) to wait until responding to a request }
 ```